Line Tool

 1. Choose your line type

 Click the Line tool button.
-A compact submenu appears next to the button with two options:
+A compact submenu appears next to the button with three options:

 • Straight — For direct point-to-point lines